aesara-devs/aesara/doc/extending/op.rst

    Same conventions as for the grad method hold.
 If your op is not differentiable, you can return None.
-Note that in contrast to the method :func:`grad`, for :func:`R_op` you need to return the same number of outputs as there are ouputs of the op.
+Note that in contrast to the method :func:`grad`, for :func:`R_op` you need to return the same number of outputs as there are outputs of the op.
 You can think of it in the following terms.
 You have all your inputs concatenated into a single vector :math:`x`.
 You do the same with the evaluation points (which are as many as inputs and of the shame shape) and obtain